Managing Notifications → Frequently Asked Questions About Notifications

 Users must be able to view items to which notifications are related to receive e-mail notifications.
 For example, users who only have privileges to view items they submitted will not receive e-mail notifications related to items submitted by other users.

-Most users can manage their subscriptions in their user profile in either Work Center or the SBM User Workspace.
+Most users can manage their subscriptions in their user profile in Work Center.
 The exceptions are users who are not granted privileges to modify their user profile and users with External product access.

 First, include the $FIELDS() tag to the e-mail template used by the notification, and then select the fields you want included on the Fields page for that notification.
 For details, refer to E-mail Field Settings and Notification Tags.

 Yes.
 Work Center offers the My Notifications feature, which enables users to see their notifications, mark them as read, and delete them.
 Search and filtering features are provided.
 On-premise customers can use SBM Configurator to specify the number of days notifications are shown before they are purged.

 You can choose to open SBM Work Center or Service Request Center (if Service Support Manager is installed).
 Select the applicable link type on the General tab for the notification.
 This option only applies to notifications that send broadcast channels or e-mail messages.